ManageIQ/manageiq-documentation/_includes/policies-creating-vm-control-policy.md

     **Note:**

     Each selected action can be executed synchronously or asynchronously; a synchronous action will not start until the previous synchronous action is completed, while an asynchronous action allows the next action to start whether or not the first action has completed.
-Also, at least one {{ site.data.product.title }} server in the {{ site.data.product.title }} zone must have the notifier server role enabled for the trap to be sent.
+Also, at least one {{ site.data.product.title_short }} server in the {{ site.data.product.title_short }} zone must have the notifier server role enabled for the trap to be sent.

 17. Click (![image](../images/1876.png)) which will move the action to **Selected Actions**.
 The selected action is set to (S) Synchronous by default.
 From **Selected Actions**, select the action, then: